9stacks uses a “Dual Chip” system to streamline the tax treatment of poker winnings:

 All the Bonuses at 9stacks are credited directly to your Poker Balance.

 Once your Poker Balance is loaded with chips, you can use some of those chips to play on cash table or use them to enter tournaments.

-When you withdraw chips from your Poker Balance to your User Balance, you will have to withdraw the full amount (In other words you cannot do partial withdrawals from your Poker Balance).
+After your game cycle ends, you can withdraw chips from your Poker Balance to your User Balance.
+You will have to withdraw the full amount (In other words you cannot do partial withdrawals from your Poker Balance).
 If your winnings (Withdrawal minus cumulative deposit since last withdrawal) exceeds 10,000 or more, TDS is applicable.
 We will calculate TDS, deduct that from your Poker Balance and deposit it with the tax authorities (and issue you a TDS certificate), and will deposit the remaining amount into your User Balance.